xiaoniu-578fa6bff964d005/docfetcher/src/net/sourceforge/docfetcher/website/en/index.markdown

 Notable Features
 ================
-* **A portable version**: There is a portable version of DocFetcher that runs on Windows, Linux *and* Mac OS X. How this is useful is described in more detail further down this page.
+* **A portable version**: There is a portable version of DocFetcher that runs on Windows, Linux *and* Mac OS&nbsp;X. How this is useful is described in more detail further down this page.
 * **64-bit support**: Both 32-bit and 64-bit operating systems are supported.
 * **Unicode support**: DocFetcher comes with rock-solid Unicode support for all major formats, including Microsoft Office, OpenOffice.org, PDF, HTML, RTF and plain text files.
 The only exception is CHM, for which we don't have Unicode support yet.
 * **Archive support**: DocFetcher supports the following archive formats: zip, 7z, rar, and the whole tar.* family.
 The file extensions for zip archives can be customized, allowing you to add more zip-based archive formats as needed.
 Also, DocFetcher can handle an unlimited nesting of archives (e.g. a zip archive containing a 7z archive containing a rar archive... and so on).